 Step 4: Add Stock, and Simmer

-Once the ground beef has started to turn brown, add the stock bring to a boil and then bring the mixture down to an active simmer.
+Once the ground beef has started to turn brown, add the stock bring it to a boil, and then bring the mixture down to an active simmer.
 Simmer for 5-10 minutes or until the liquid has reduced 85-90% of the way.
 This is a quick process since the 1 cup of added stock evenly distributes with the rest of the ingredients.